John the Baptist: Scholarship

-Professor Candida Moss noted that John and Jesus become "de facto competitors in the ancient religious marketplace."
-Even after baptizing Jesus, John did not follow Jesus but maintained a separate ministry.
+Professor Candida Moss said that John and Jesus become "de facto competitors in the ancient religious marketplace."
+After baptizing Jesus, John did not follow Jesus but maintained a separate ministry.
 After John's death, Jesus' followers had to differentiate him from the executed prophet, "countering the prevalent idea that Jesus was actually John raised from the dead."
 Moss also references the incident in Matthew 16 where disciples indicated some people believed Jesus was John the Baptist.

 Pastor Robert L. Deffinbaugh views John's sending two of his disciples to ask Jesus if he were the Messiah or whether another should be sought as the Baptist's issuing a public challenge since the message was presented to Jesus while he was with a gathered crowd.
 Deffinbaugh suggests that John might have been looking for inauguration of the kingdom of God in a more dramatic way than what Jesus was presenting, as John had previously warned that the "Messiah would come with fire."
 Jesus answered by indicating his miracle works and teachings which themselves gave evidence of his identity: "The blind receive sight, the lame walk, those who have leprosy are cured, the deaf hear, the dead are raised, and the good news is preached to the poor".
+Charles Croll counters this view, suggesting that John had realized that his time of preparing the way was over and he was saying to Jesus that he now had to testify himself that he was the Coming One.
+Jesus' affirmative yet indirect response was two fold, first by pointing out that he was doing the work expected of the Messiah, referencing his commissioning text in Isaiah.
+Secondly, he affirmed John's ministry and message by identifying him as the unshakeable prophet of Malachi 3:1, who was among the greatest people who have ever lived and was not one to bend in the wind (Luke 7:18-35).

 Harold W. Attridge agrees with Crossan that John was an apocalyptic preacher.
 Attridge says most contemporary scholars would see the idea of John as the "forerunner" of Jesus as a construct developed by the early church to help explain the relationship between the two.
 "For the early church it would have been something of an embarrassment to say that Jesus, who was in their minds superior to John the Baptist, had been baptized by him, and thereby proclaimed some sort of subordination to him, some sort of disciple relationship to him..."

-Barbara Thiering questions the dating of the Dead Sea Scrolls and suggests that the Teacher of Righteousness (leader of the Essenes) preached coming fiery judgment, said "the axe is laid to the roots of the tree", called people "vipers", practiced baptism and lived in the wilderness of Judea.
+Barbara Thiering questions the dating of the Dead Sea Scrolls and suggests that the Teacher of Righteousness (leader of the Essenes) preached coming fiery judgement, said "the axe is laid to the roots of the tree", called people "vipers", practised baptism and lived in the wilderness of Judea.
 Due to these reasons, she believes there is a strong possibility that the Teacher of Righteousness was John the Baptist.
+Charles Croll says that the similarities are very superficial and there are many substantial differences between John the Baptist and the Qumran sect.